python/mypy/mypyc/doc/dev-intro.md

 ## Inspecting Generated C

-It's often useful to inspect the C code genenerate by mypyc to debug issues.
+It's often useful to inspect the C code generate by mypyc to debug issues.
 Mypyc stores the generated C code as `build/__native.c`.
 Compiled native functions have the prefix `CPyDef_`, while wrapper functions used for calling functions from interpreted Python code have